tdkehoe/iam/userid_keys.md

 # Managing user API keys
 {: #userapikey}

 A federated or non-federated user can create an API key to use on the CLI or as part of automation to log in as your user identity.
 You can use the {{site.data.keyword.Bluemix_notm}} UI or the {{site.data.keyword.Bluemix_notm}} CLI to manage your API keys by listing your keys, creating keys, updating keys, or deleting keys.
-To manage the {{site.data.keyword.Bluemix_notm}} API keys associated with your user identity, go to **Manage** &gt; **Security** &gt; **Bluemix API keys** to see a list of your API Keys with descriptions and dates.
+To manage the {{site.data.keyword.Bluemix_notm}} API keys associated with your user identity, go to **Manage** &gt; **Security** &gt; **Platform API keys** to see a list of your API Keys with descriptions and dates.
 Then, you can create, edit or delete API keys from this page.
 For a full list of available CLI commands, see [Commands for managing API keys and policies](/docs/cli/reference/bluemix_cli/bx_cli.html#bx_commands_iam).

 As a [federated user](/docs/admin/adminpublic.html#federatedid), you can use an API key to login by using the `BLUEMIX_API_KEY` environment variable.
 For more information about using an API key for logging in, see the documentation for the [{{site.data.keyword.Bluemix_notm}} CLI `bluemix login` command](/docs/cli/reference/bluemix_cli/bx_cli.html#bluemix_login) and the [cf CLI `cf login` command](/docs/cli/reference/cfcommands/index.html#cf_login).